nicholasf/ectypes.js/README.md

 ## Explanation

-Ectypes by itself is a DSL for buiding data types and specifying how they should be filled with data.
+Ectypes by itself is a DSL for building data types and specifying how they should be filled with data.

 Ectypes take descriptions of data types to build, usually in a test context.